Ankylosauria: Paleobiology

 Possible neonate-sized ankylosaur fossils have been documented in the scientific literature.

 Armor

-All ankylosaurians had armor over much of their bodies, mostly scutes and nodules, with large spines in some cases.
-The scutes, or plates, are rectangular to oval objects organized in transverse (side to side) rows, often with keels on the upper surface.
+All ankylosaurians had armor over much of their bodies from head to tail, mostly scutes and nodules, with large spines in some cases.
+The scutes, or plates, are rectangular to oval objects organized in transverse (side to side) rows, often with keels.
 Smaller nodules and plates filled in the open spaces between large plates.
-In all three groups, the first two rows of plates tend to form a sort of half-ring around the neck; in nodosaurids, this comes from adjacent plates fusing with each other (and there is a third row as well), while ankylosaurids usually have the plates fused to the top of another band of bone.
-The skull has armor plastered on to it, including a distinctive piece on the outside-rear of the lower jaw.
+The two or three solid, bony ring/band around the neck have three or four scutes which can be adjacent to or fused to each other; in nodosaurids, this ring usually comes from several scutes adjoining against each other, while ankylosaurids usually have the scutes completely or partially fused to it.

 Diet and feeding

 Ankylosaurs were built low to the ground, typically one foot off the ground surface.
 They had small, triangular teeth that were loosely packed, similar to stegosaurs.
 The large hyoid bones left in skeletons indicates that they had long, flexible tongues.
 They also had a large, side secondary palate.
 This means that they could breathe while chewing, unlike crocodiles.
 Their expanded gut region suggests the use of fermentation to digest their food, using symbiotic bacteria and gut flora.
 Their diet likely consisted of ferns, cycads, and angiosperms.
 Mallon et al. (2013) examined herbivore coexistence on the island continent of Laramidia during the Late Cretaceous.
 It was concluded that ankylosaurs were generally restricted to feeding on vegetation at, or below, the height of 1 meter.